 AirPatrol's products must effectively interoperate with its customers' existing or future IT infrastructure, which often has different specifications, utilizes multiple protocol standards, deploys products from multiple vendors, and contains multiple generations of products that have been added over time.
 As a result, when problems occur in a company's infrastructure, it may be difficult to identify the sources of these problems.
 If AirPatrol finds errors in the existing software or defects in the hardware used in its customers' infrastructure, AirPatrol may have to modify its software or hardware so that its products will interoperate with the infrastructure of its customers.
 In such cases, AirPatrol's products may be unable to provide significant performance improvements for applications deployed in the infrastructure of its customers.
 These issues could cause longer installation times for AirPatrol's products and could cause order cancellations, either of which would adversely affect our business, results of operations and financial condition.
-In addition, other customers may require products to comply with certain security or other certifications and standards.
-If AirPatrol's products are late in achieving or fail to achieve compliance with these certifications and standards, AirPatrol may be disqualified from selling its products to such customers, or may otherwise be at a competitive disadvantage, either of which would harm our business, results of operations, and financial condition.
+In addition, other customers may require products to comply with certain security or other certifications and standards, AirPatrol may be disqualified from selling its products to such customers, or may otherwise be at a competitive disadvantage, either of which would harm our business, results of operations, and financial condition.